top of page

 There is no set of instructions anywhere for retro-fitting a 1947 MG-TC with a first-generation Honda Insight drivetrain.
 A colleague from the engineering department and a retired race mechanic from The Glen had doped it all out— one component, one bolt, one wire at a time.
 They were sternly bound by a non-disclosure agreement, ensuring that no one else would know about it until it was completed… and thereby maximizing the impact when it was.

 The MG had been discovered in a dilapidated winery barn that was about to be demolished, parked there after a minor crash on The Glen’s old road course and awaiting parts from Britain that never came.
-Then its owner died, and the car just sat there for decades until word reached the mechanic about some rusty sports car with a number fifteen on its door.
+Then its owner died, and the car just sat there for decades until word reached the mechanic about some rusty sports car with a racing number on its door.
 The motor, which was never very good to begin with, was completely shot.
 The body wasn’t much better, but the mechanic had always admired the TC’s spunky British lines, and so he bought the creaky husk for $200 and stashed it for some future retirement project.

 Meanwhile, a colleague of Jensen’s in the Humanities Department had been the proud steward of a gracefully aging 2001 Honda Insight until it was reduced to two dimensions right in his own driveway by a giant red oak that had secretly rotted from within.
 Hauled away and declared a total loss, it naturally came to the attention of the mechanic, who knew every junkyard owner in the region.
 The drive-train had mostly survived, but the mechanic was unfamiliar with hybrids and he loathed working on anything with microchips.
 So on a whim he contacted a fellow car buff, Electrical Engineering Professor Rolf Grundig, and over a pitcher of local Pale Ale they hashed out a rough design on bar napkins to marry the two automotive corpses.

 Such a project would be prohibitively expensive just for the parts, they knew, and they weren’t about to do all this work without some sort of recompense for the thousands of necessary man-hours.
 But who would be crazy or bold enough to sponsor such a foolish conceit?
-And right then they happened to look up at the Brew Pub’s TV and they saw Professor Jensen pontificating about kelp and locusts while some half-naked starlet and the equally clueless show host vigorously nodded their approval.
+And right then they happened to look up at the Brew Pub’s TV and saw Professor Jensen pontificating about kelp and locusts while some half-naked starlet and the equally clueless show host vigorously nodded their approval.
 Once the two men got Jensen’s ear it was an easy sell— the right car for the right man at the right time… snazzy as hell, and green as well… or maybe vice-versa.
 And now, finally, it was done.
-After three years of skunkworks toil, the engineer and the mechanic finally agreed that everything looked and felt perfect.
+After three years of skunk-works toil, the engineer and the mechanic finally agreed that everything looked and felt perfect.

 Jensen never knew much about cars, but he had come to love watching the pair work and listening to their surprisingly vociferous yet productive disagreements.
 Piece by piece, through countless dilemmas and creative solutions, the car gradually took shape.
 Jensen would sometimes sit in the garage after the men had left for the night and ponder the form that was slowly evolving.
 Increasingly curious, he started reading up on automotive history, the different models and years.
 And the more he studied, the more fascinated he became with the mazes of intricate machinery under the sheet metal and the mysteries therein that he knew he would never fully understand.
 He also started noticing cars on the road, and how some were so much more attractive than others.
 Then he’d go home and stare at his future ride some more, dreaming of the day when he would triumphantly pilot this one-of-a-kind masterpiece into Ithaca for all to see.